Last Updated on January 9, 2023

 Price: Around $300

-Azza has a few case designs that are higher up on the price and this pyramid case design from them is amongst one of my favorites that are featured here.
+Azza has a few case designs that are higher up on the price and this pyramid case design from them is amongst my favorites that are featured here.

 A pyramid case design is bound to get quite a few comments and for the price of around $300 for this one, I think is actually not bad considering what you can do with a case like this!

-It supports multiple motherboard types, it supports a radiators up to 360mm at the bottom, it comes with a 120mm RGB fan at the top of the case and is probably one of the best looking expensive cases available.
+It supports multiple motherboard types, it supports radiators up to 360mm at the bottom, comes with a 120mm RGB fan at the top of the case, and is probably one of the best-looking expensive cases available.